cam-cambridge/Simulation_printAFO/README.md

 # Simulation_printAFO
-This repository mainly includes the python codes for the Opensim simulation of the printed AFO.
+This repository mainly includes the python codes for the OpenSim simulation of a printed AFO.